-A drip edge is a piece of metal installed along the roof edge to ensure that all water runoff from the roof makes it into the gutters and is properly channeled away from the building.
-In the past, a drip edge was only required in snowy climates, but many states are adding legal requirements for drip edges to their building codes.
-The drip edge code in Georgia has been updated to require drip edges be installed on all asphalt shingle roofs.
-This has a major impact on homeowners throughout the state.
+A drip edge is a piece of metal installed along the edge of your roof where the shingles end.
+Its primary function is to ensure that all water runoff from the roof makes it into the gutters.
+In the past, a drip edge was only required in snowy climates, where it prevented melting snow from getting under the shingles and into the fascia.
+But many states are adding legal requirements for drip edges to their building codes.
+The drip edge code in Georgia has been updated to require drip edges on all asphalt shingle roofs.
+This has a significant impact on homeowners throughout the state.

 In reality, it was always a good idea for a home in Georgia to have a drip edge.
-Georgia is a rather rainy and humid state.
-Water intrusion under the roof and siding can quickly develop into mold and rot that will require extensive repairs or replacement.
-It may also negatively impact the health of inhabitants.
+Georgia is a rather rainy and humid state, and water intrusion under the roof was always a concern.
+When water infiltrates the shingles, the fascia and siding can develop mold and rot that require extensive repairs.
+Mold can also sicken people who live in the home.

-Installing a drip edge is important to protect all of these important parts of a house:
+Installing a drip edge is essential to protect all of these crucial parts of a house:

 - The fascia

 - Soil and landscaping at the base of the house

 - The basement and foundation

 It is much less expensive to install the drip edge than to pay for extensive repairs to critical parts of your home.
 The current code requires all new roofs and roof replacements in Georgia to be built with a drip edge.
 However, many roofs constructed before the latest code changes do not have drip edges.
 Even if your home was built without one, it could be very beneficial to install one.
 If you are interested in installing a drip edge on your roof, you can contact Eagle Watch Roofing.